mayouni/stzlib/libraries/stzlib/doc/quickers/stz-notes-quickers.md

-# Softanza Documentation Notes: A Central Repository of Sweetness
+# Softanza Notes: A Central Repository of Sweetness
 ![Softanza Sweetness, by Microsoft Image AI](../images/stznotes.jpg)

 I compiled all the **notes** I wrote inside the documentation files into one place, so you can get a taste of the power of some of the tiny yet powerful Softanza **small** functions, function **prefixes** and **suffixes**, expressive function **named params**, and other rather sweet features and utilities.